-Whether we are in a restaurant, cafe, or hotel, the question that often comes up as we examine the bill is: Is it ever acceptable not to tip?
+TL;DR: Tipping etiquette.
+Is it ever acceptable not to tip?
+Whether we are in a restaurant, cafe, or hotel, this question often comes up.
+Especially as we examine the bill.
 While seemingly straightforward, tipping is entwined with cultural norms, personal beliefs, and ethical considerations.
-In the intricate dance of dining out, where flavors, ambiance, and service intertwine to create an experience, tipping often emerges as a pivotal moment, reflecting the diner’s final impression and a pièce de résistance of the overall service.
-I hope this article will answer some of your questions as you move forward with your travel experiences.
+We hope this article will answer some of your questions as you move forward with your travel experiences.

 However, different European nations have different approaches to tipping.
-While the service charge is frequently included in the bill in certain countries, such as Italy or France, in some countries, it is customary – like tipping in Montenegro, but not required.
+Service charge is frequently included in the bill in countries like Italy or France.
+In some countries, it is customary, like tipping in restaurants in Montenegro, but not required.
 Travelers must, therefore, be aware of the customs of other cultures to negotiate these cultural differences.

 The Moral and Ethical Dimensions of Tipping